denisousa/search_algorithms_mc3_problem/README.md

 ## Parameters

 In the `parameters` directory, you'll find files containing the values of search spaces used by the algorithms.
 These files provide the parameters necessary for configuring the search algorithms to explore different solution spaces efficiently.

+## Links

+The `links.txt` file has example clone links between Stack Overflow and the Qualitas corpus that are presented in Section 3.2 Examples of Fitness Computation.